trajectory-invariants/trajectory-invariants.github.io/README.md

 1. Install Hugo.

    - **Windows**: Download the binaries of the [latest release](https://github.com/gohugoio/hugo/releases/tag/v0.120.4).
 Scroll down until you see `hugo_extended_0.120.4_windows-amd64.zip`, and download the zip file.
-If you are on your work computer, make the following folder and unzip and move the package to that location: `C:\Workdir\Programs\Hugo\`.
+If you are on your work computer, make the following folder and unzip and move the package to this location: `C:\Workdir\Programs\Hugo\`.

    - **Ubuntu**: you can easily install Hugo through the terminal: